missionpinball/mpf-docs/hardware/opp/drivers.rst

 The period is fixed at 16ms for OPP.
 To set the hold power to 25%, set hold_power to 2 and OPP will use 4ms/16ms = 25%.

-Because of firmware limitations in OPP hold_power 8 will translate to 15ms/16ms = 93.75% on.
-Same happens when allow_enable is set to true and no hold_power is provided.
-There is currently no way to permanently enable a hold coil in OPP.

 By using the MPF hold_power parameter you can only use 8 out of 16 possible steps.
-Therefore, you can also use the OPP specific parameter hold_power16 which can range from 0 to 15.
+Therefore, you can also use the OPP specific parameter hold_power16 which can range from 0 to 16.
+If hold_power16 is 16 or more, the coil will be held on at 100% power.

 ::